JMSDOnline/vstacklet/docs/bin/www-permissions.sh.md

 ---

-### vstacklet::permissions::adjust()
+### vstacklet::vsperms::adjust()

-Adjust permissions for the web root. [see function](https://github.com/JMSDOnline/vstacklet/blob/main/bin/www-permissions.sh#L289-L327)
+Adjust permissions for the web root. [see function](https://github.com/JMSDOnline/vstacklet/blob/main/bin/www-permissions.sh#L313-L351)

 notes:
 - Permissions are adjusted based the following variables:
   - adjustments are made to the assigned web root on the `-wwwR | --www_root` option
-  - adjustments are made to the default web root of `/var/www/html` if the `-wwwR | --www_root` option is not used.
+  - adjustments are made to the default web root of `/var/www/html/vsapp` if the `-wwwR | --www_root` option is not used.
 - permissions are adjusted to the following:
   - `root:www-data` (user:group)